Climate Change, Water Resources and Conflict in the Niger River Basin

 Project Status: Completed

 This research explored the consequences of climate change and climate variability in the Niger River Basin for human security and the risk of conflict.
 The research examined the linkages between climate, conflict, human security, adaptation ad resilience in a multi-scale study that included three case studies of water management and climate impacts on the River Niger.
-Two of the case studies are in Mali and one is in Nigeria.
+Two of the case studies are in Mali and one if in Nigeria.

-The River Niger traverses a region of the Sahel that has experienced significant reductions in rainfall and river flow since the late 1960s as well as extreme rainfall events and significant flooding impacts in recent years.
+The River Niger traverses a region on the Sahel that has experienced significant reductions in rainfall and river flow since the late 1960s as well as extreme rainfall events and significant flooding impacts in recent years.
 The impacts of future climate change in the region are highly uncertain.
 This research assessed the tensions and risks of conflict associated with water resources and climate stresses, as well as the impacts on the livelihoods and human security of vulnerable populations.
 The significance of climate stresses is carefully assessed in the context of other key social and political factors in the generation of tension and conflict.
 The research considered the role of adaptation, institutions and conflict resolution mechanisms as sources of resilience.

-Tyndall Centre for Climate Change Research
+Tyndall Centre for Climate Change research

-Centre d’Appui à la Recherche et à la Formation (CAREF) Mali
+Centre d’Appui á la Recherche et á la Formation (CAREF) Mali

-University Abdou Moumouni Dioffo, Niger.
+University of Abdou Moumouni Dioffo, Niger

-Goulden, M., Few, R., Abebe, L., Brooks, N., Daoud, M., Konaté, M. K., Sarney, E., Smith, D., Umoh, B., Vernon, P., Weiner, J. and Yamba, B. 2011.
-Climate change, water and conflict in the Niger River Basin.
-International Alert, London and University of East Anglia, Norwich, UK.http://www.tyndall.ac.uk/sites/default/files/201112nigerclimatechange_final.pdf
+Goulden, M., Few, R., Abebe, L., Brooks, N., Daoud, M., Konaté, M. K., Sarney, E., Smith, D.< Umoh, B., Vernon, P., Weiner, J., Yamba, B., 2011, ‘Climate Change, Water and Conflict in the Niger River Basin’, International Alert, London and University fo East Anglia, Norwich.